A dentist learns the joys of car stereo DIY

 Getting it installed

 Duke made sure to mention our free lifetime tech support, which Brian would be able to take advantage of should he have any questions during the installation.
-And Duke encouraged Brian to consider some of the useful tools we sell that make installations a bit easier, such as Posi-Products™ wire connectors, Bojo trim panel removal tools, a Pro.Fit wire worm for running cables in cramped areas, and an S&G wire stripper.
+And Duke encouraged Brian to consider some of the useful tools we offer at a discount with all receiver purchases: Posi-Products™ wire connectors, Bojo trim panel removal tools, a Pro.Fit wire worm for running cables in cramped areas, and an S&G wire stripper.
 This all helped Brian feel ready for the job.

 Getting to work